Twitch Achievements – 4 Basic Achievements to Get You Started

 • Stream on 7 different days

-• Have an average of 3 viewers
+• Maintain an average of 3 viewers

 4. Path To Partner